katekorsaro/iron-dice/backlog/backlog.md

 # to do

+- [ ] #24: refactor roller.rs in a module plus multiple files
+- [ ] #23: hardening. find combinations that don't make sense, such as max and success counting
 - [ ] #22: for success counting create a separate field into RollResult
 - [ ] #21: handling operator mid with notation "5d6 mid3", meaning "throw 4d6 and yield the sum of 3
   middle dice"